 The first construction phase on the red brick mansion was finished in 1859.

-The family lived in the castle until the end of World War II.
 The castle was confiscated by the British occupying force and later used to accomodate expellees.
-After that, the mansion was used as a lung sanatorium.
+After that, the mansion was used as a lung

 Since 1987, the building stands deserted and decays just like the surrounding area.